I know what you’re thinking…why would anyone need storm shelter removal services in Oklahoma?

 The Storm Shelter Removal Process

 Before we start, we always call OKIE 811.
 Even though we aren’t technically digging a new hole, we play it safe because we never know if there’s a buried utility line close enough to matter.

 We never know how easy or hard the removal will be until we get started.
 Some of the storm shelters we’ve dealt with have been pretty tough.
-Most of the time we can collapse it with the backhoe, but sometimes we need the help of a jackhammer.

 Depending on the size of the storm shelter, location of your house and space we are working in, this process typically takes us anywhere from 5-8 hours.

 Here are some pictures of a few of the storm shelters we’ve collapsed and filled in.

 This storm shelter in Verden, Oklahoma was in bad shape and already collapsing.
 We installed a new storm shelter right next to the old one on the same day and used the dirt from the new installation to fill in the hole from the one we collapsed, which ended up saving our customer over $150.